PathOS-project/pathos-toolkit/case-studies/covid-19/DATA_ACCESS.md

 ## Available Data in Zenodo

-The processed datasets and analysis results for this COVID-19 case study are available in Zenodo:
+The processed datasets and analysis results for this Impact of Artefact Reuse in COVID-19 Publications case study are available in Zenodo:

 **DOI**: [10.5281/zenodo.17046920](https://doi.org/10.5281/zenodo.17046920)